Mono (software): Garbage collector

-As of Mono 2.8, the Mono runtime ships with two garbage collectors: a generational collector and the Boehm-Demers-Weiser Conservative Garbage Collector.
+As of Mono 2.8, the Mono runtime ships with two garbage collectors: a generational collector and the Boehm–Demers–Weiser Conservative Garbage Collector.
 The Boehm garbage collector could exhibit memory leaks on certain classes of applications, making it unsuitable for some long-running server applications.
 Mono switched to Simple Generational GC (SGen-GC) as the default collector in version 3.1.1.

 The SGen garbage collector has many advantages over a traditional conservative scanner.
 It uses generational garbage collection where new objects are allocated from a nursery, during the garbage collection cycle, all objects that survived are migrated to an older generation memory pool.
-The idea being that many objects are transient and can quickly be collected and only a handful of objects are long-term objects that live for the entire life of the application.
+The idea is that many objects are transient and can quickly be collected and only a handful of objects are long-term objects that live for the entire life of the application.
 To improve performance this collector assigns memory pools to each thread to let threads allocate new memory blocks without having to coordinate with other threads.
 Migration of objects from the nursery to the old generation is done by copying the data from the nursery to the old generation pool and updating any live pointers that point to the data to point to the new location.
 This can be expensive for large objects, so Mono's SGen uses a separate pool of memory for large objects (Large Object Section) and uses a mark-and-sweep algorithm for those objects.